Paris to Giverny Tours

 One ticket, 2 iconic sites—explore the architecture of Versailles and the art of Giverny Gardens.

-• Upgrades: Choose a small group tour (of 8 or less) to gain more personal time with your guide so you can explore at a relaxed pace.
-With a full-day itinerary, adding a 3-course French lunch—available with both group sizes—means you’re well-fed and don’t have to worry about finding food between stops.
+• Upgrades: Choose a small group tour (of 8 or less) to have a more interactive experience with your guide so you can explore at a relaxed pace.
+With a full-day itinerary, you can add a 3-course French lunch as well.

 One ticket, 2 iconic sites—explore the architecture of Versailles and the art of Giverny Gardens.

-• Upgrades: Choose a small group tour (of 8 or less) to gain more personal time with your guide so you can explore at a relaxed pace.
-With a full-day itinerary, adding a 3-course French lunch—available with both group sizes—means you’re well-fed and don’t have to worry about finding food between stops.
+• Upgrades: Choose a small group tour (of 8 or less) to have a more interactive experience with your guide so you can explore at a relaxed pace.
+With a full-day itinerary, you can add a 3-course French lunch as well.

 Inclusions